-- Our exclusive partnerships translates into discounted closing costs for you.
+- Our exclusive partnerships translate into discounted closing costs for you.

-- You only need to fill out one simple form to begin.
+- You only need to fill out one simple form to begin the comparison shopping process.

 You are not alone in wanting to learn more about the HECM program, below are how many seniors have a reverse mortgage loan by fiscal year: